My Story

 Somewhere with meaning

 I do not picture a house.
 I picture a feeling.
 Quran in the morning.
 The smell of food being made without rush.
 A place where conversation never feels forced and silence never feels awkward.
-Somewhere warm enough that people do not want to leave.
+I hike alone sometimes and think about what it would feel like to have someone worth talking to beside me.
+That is the version of home I am building toward.

 The next chapter